jundalisay/superblist/content/en/research/einstein/relativity/section-09.md

 heading: "Section 9"
 weight: 17
 # date: 2022-04-14
-description: "Since the speed of light is a constant and since light is the judge, then time becomes relative to the viewpoint.
-This will allow time dilation via the Lorentz Transformation in Section 12"
+description: "Since the speed of light is a constant and light is the judge, then time becomes relative to the viewpoint"
 image: "/covers/rel.jpg"
 icon: "/icons/einbla.png"
+author: Albert Einstein
 ---